What Is The DAT? Everything You Need To Know

 What Is The DAT?

-So, what is the DAT?
 The Dental Admission Test (DAT) is a multiple-choice standardized exam required by all Canadian and U.S. dental school applicants.
 It assesses a candidate’s potential to succeed in dental school and in their career as a dentist or dental hygienist.

-If you’re applying to a prestigious dental school with a low acceptance rate, You’ll want to score high on the DAT to be considered a competitive candidate
+If you’re applying to a prestigious dental school with a low acceptance rate, You’ll want to score high on the DAT to be considered a competitive candidate.

 What Is On The DAT?
 Sections Breakdown